santiagobarreda/brms_tools/docs/index.md

 Each chapter of the book presents a different regression model design concept:

-Chapter 1: Inspecting a single group of observations: Introduction to regression models
+Chapter 1: [Inspecting a single group of observations: Introduction to regression models]

-Chapter 2: Inspecting a ‘single group’ of observations using a Bayesian multilevel model
+Chapter 2: [Inspecting a 'single group' of observations using a Bayesian multilevel model]

-Chapter 3: Comparing two groups of observations: Factors and contrasts
+Chapter 3: [Comparing two groups of observations: Factors and contrasts]

-Chapter 4: Comparing many groups: ANOVA and interactions
+Chapter 4: [Comparing many groups: ANOVA and interactions]

-Chapter 5: Continuous predictors and their interactions with factors
+Chapter 5: [Continuous predictors and their interactions with factors]

-Chapter 6: Random slopes and multiple random effects
+Chapter 6: [Random slopes and multiple random effects]

 If you have any comments or suggestions please let me know, and if you find any errors definitely let me know!